 Simply Applesauce Muffins

-You’ll love these simple applesauce muffins because not only are they incredibly quick and easy, they’re deliciously moist, flavorful, and satisfying.
-Packed with wholesome ingredients like whole wheat flour, oats, and applesauce, these healthful muffins are naturally free from refined sugar and contain no dairy if using non dairy milk.
-There’s no mixer required and you can play around with the add-ins for varying flavors and textures.
-Enjoy!
+You’ll love these simple applesauce muffins because they’re incredibly quick, reliably moist, and made with wholesome ingredients you probably already have on hand.
+Packed with wholesome ingredients like whole wheat flour, oats, and applesauce, these healthful muffins are naturally free from refined sugar and contain no dairy if using nondairy milk.

 One reader, Anne, commented:This is my go-to muffin recipe.
 Moist, delicious, and so easy.
 I put dried tart cherries in place of raisins and sometimes chocolate chips when I make them for my granddaughters.
 They are a family favorite.
 They freeze really well, too.
 Thanks for yet another amazing recipe! ★★★★★